 Group regular supervisory reporting: deadlines

 Article SRS8 shall apply to the submission by participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies of their group regular supervisory reporting.
-For the purposes of this Article the submission periods referred to in Article SRS8 shall be extended by 6 weeks.
+For the purposes of this Article the deadlines referred to in Article SRS8 shall be extended by 6 weeks, except for the own risk and solvency assessment referred to in Article 246(4) of Directive 2009/138/EC which shall be submitted within 2 weeks after concluding it.

 Article 356 SRG4